Find Your Perfect School

 This curriculum equips students to work for clients who need to optimize their independence in functional activities relating to daily living, work, or play/leisure due to injury, illness, the aging process, developmental delays, poverty, or cultural differences.
 Students are not left unattended with clients; everyone will be under the supervision of a licensed occupational therapist.

 Students must complete 45 courses plus requirements to complete the program.
-This program focuses on assisting those in need at school, home, work, or in the community suffering from sicknesses, disorders, conditions, injuries, handicaps, illnesses, or anything else that impacts people’s daily well-being.
+This occupational therapy assistants program focuses on assisting those in need at school, home, work, or in the community suffering from sicknesses, disorders, conditions, injuries, handicaps, illnesses, or anything else that impacts people’s daily well-being.

 - Handwriting interventions